 When she was young, her family rented a cottage for a week some summers with extended family.
 She remembers fishing with her older cousin and catching sunfish that he then would use for bait, thinking she didn’t notice of course.
 She caught frogs and played with them in the water and sand and then placed them in plastic milk container during the night, only to find in the morning some were missing.
 The guys had gotten up early to fish and yep, used some of those frogs as their fishing bait!

 She has lived in the Arvada/Westminster area for over 30 years, working as a project manager for a large telecommunications company.
 She has two daughters that are just as involved and active as she and her husband are.
 Sonja got two master’s degrees and a project management certification.
 Her husband and two daughters love the outdoors.
 She enjoyed scrapbooking when the girls were younger.
 Capturing the beauty of the outdoors is something she enjoys as she’s trekking through the countryside, as you can see from some of her shots on this page.
 She played tennis in the area for over 25 years and since has turned over her tennis racquet to a pickleball paddle.
-She has been in the same book club for over 20 years.
+She has been in the same book club for over 30 years.
 She joined not because she was an avid reader, quite the opposite she would claim.
 She joined to get some pressure to read some of the books this diverse group suggested.
-She recently has taken up golf joining a couple leagues, taken up violin for a period of time and then switched over to ukulele.
+She plays on a golf league, social pickleball, taken up violin for a period of time and then switched over to ukulele.
+Music is always in her heart in some form.